thismatters/django-svelte/README.md

 ### Class-based Wrapper View

 If you have many components that each get loaded as the main content of their own pages then a reusable class-based view can reduce boilerplate.
-Subclass the `DjangoSvelteBaseView` class provided in `views.py` to utilize this pattern; be sure to provide your own `get_svelte_props` method so that your component will have data!
+Subclass the `SvelteTemplateView` class provided in `views.py` to utilize this pattern; be sure to provide your own `get_svelte_props` method so that your component will have data!

 ### Default Svelte Template

 Once you have `svelte_base.html` in place, a subsequent template like `svelte_component.html` is a convenient template for loading in a single component.
 If you're using the class based view approach describe above then this template should include a `{{ page_title }}` as well as the use of `{% display_svelte_css component_name %}` in the `head` of the template, and `{% display_svelte component_name %}` in its body.
 See the sample implementation in the demo project.

-## Use with `django-compressor`

-The setting `DJANGO_SVELTE_OFFLINE_COMPRESOR` will be of service if you're using `django-compressor` (in offline mode).
-Setting to `True` will cause `django-svelte` to look in the `django-compessor` manifest for the appropriate file URL rather than the default staticfiles.

 ## What about the Svelte!?